Cytomegalovirus (CMV) Infection

 - Infants born to mothers infected with CMV during pregnancy may develop congenital CMV infection.

 - Health-care professionals diagnose CMV infections by culturing the virus, detecting CMV DNA from the infected individual, or detecting CMV antibodies.

-- Antiviral treatments may improve the prognosis in some patients.
+- Antiviral treatments may improve the prognosis in some patients with cytomegalovirus infections.

 Get breaking medical news.